Joyhecoder/Backend-A-Team/README.md

 [Manjuan He:](https://github.com/Joyhecoder)

-- Primary developer to connect frontend pages to backend database such as storing login information, transaction data into database by using ProgresSQL.
+- Primary developer to connect frontend pages to backend database such as storing login information, transaction data into database by using ProgreSQL.
 - Primary developer of the adding, editing and deleting transaction feature using Javascript, node, ExpressJS, Sequelize.
 - Set up login page, dashboard page using HTML, CSS and Bootstrap for responsiveness.